Dates: 16 – 25 February 2018

 The volcanic field is about 200 square kilometers and some of the craters in Queen Elizabeth National Park are up to 3 kilometers in diameter and 100 meters deep.
 These unusual formations were formed individually by a series of violent volcanic explosions over the last 1 million years.
 The explosions were a result of superheated gas and steam, and despite the volcanic activity, there was no lava flow.
 Many of the craters have now developed into picturesque saltwater lakes.

-We arrive at Mweya Lodge, superbly located, overlooking the Kazinga Channel in time for a hearty lunch.
+We arrived at Mweya Lodge, superbly located, overlooking the Kazinga Channel in time for a hearty lunch.
 From our rooms, overlooking the channel below, we watched elephant bulls meandering down to the water for a drink and hippos and buffalo cooling down in muddy shallows on the edge of the channel.
 In the late afternoon, we set off on our private boat trip along the channel, which is a wide, 32-kilometre long natural channel that links Lake Edward and Lake George.

 From the boat we were able to get up close to the hippos and buffalo along with crocodiles, warthogs and kob.
 The constant calls of the Fish Eagles resident on the channel could be heard throughout the trip.
 Fantastic views of Red-throated Bea-eaters, Pygmy, Malachite and Pied Kingfishers and a plethora of wading bird was cherished by everyone.
 Seeing the African Skimmers in action and up-close was definitely a highlight and then as we rounded a corner, a family of 3 Giant Forest Hogs were feeding on the lush green grass at the water’s edge.
 This was a great sighing as they were out in the open and allowed us a good look.
 As with all wildlife trips, one must grab whatever one can see for one may not get the opportunity for a better chance again.My mantra in the bush; relishing and appreciating every moment for it is never repeated and seeing what we had up until this point, made me feel truly blessed.
 And yet there would still be much more to come!

-The following morning as the sun rose over the channel, to the honking sounds of hippos and striking cries of the African Fish Eagle, we all enjoyed a hearty breakfast before heading to south to Ishasha.
+The following morning as the sun rose over the channel, to the honking sounds of hippos and striking cries of the African Fish Eagle, we all enjoyed a hearty breakfast before heading south to Ishasha.

 En route, we passed through the Maramagambo Forest, which borders the eastern side of Lake Edward.
 The area had just receive good rain and what was incredibly striking was the groups of butterflies which collected around the muddy puddles along the edge of the dirt road.
-We got out of the vehicle to inspect and we astounded by the beauty of all the different colours, shapes and sizes.
+We got out of the vehicle to inspect and were astounded by the beauty of all the different colours, shapes and sizes.
 This also allowed us to listen to the sounds of the forest and we heard some branches snapping close-by, but unfortunately did not see the elephants responsible, although fresh dung was a clear sign that they had moved through fairly recently.

-We had some more great sightings of Guereza Colobus Monkeys and Olive Baboons close to the road, as well as sightings of a few elephant’s bulls browsing in the distance.
+We had some more great sightings of Guereza Colobus Monkeys and Olive Baboons close to the road, as well as sightings of a few elephant bulls browsing in the distance.
 Our Landcruiser sloshed through the muddy potholes and it was exciting to see how green the landscape had become.
 Just 2 weeks prior, the whole area was dry and in some of these parts, deliberate fires were set to remove all the old moribund grasses to allow for all the new fresh growth after the rains, and how spectacular it was looking!
 The new growth was attracting large herds of buffalo, Uganda Kop and our first sighting of Topi.
 Our eyes were also searching hard in all the fig trees for the famed tree-climbing lions of QE.

 We did enjoy good sightings of some large raptors, including the regal looking Martial Eagle, the Rüppel’s Griffon and unmistakable flight of the Bateleur Eagle, which rocks from side-to-side like a tight rope walker walking on a high rope.
 We arrived at Ishasha Wilderness Camp in time for a delicious lunch.